Arkansas vs. UAPB NCAA Football Odds, Plays and Insights | October 23, 2021

 - UAPB has combined with its opponents to score more than 60 points in two games this season.

-- The combined points per game average of the two teams, 53.3, is 6.7 points fewer than Saturday's over/under.
+- The two teams combine to score 53.3 points per game, 6.7 less than the total in this contest.

-- The 59.1 combined points per game that these two squads have allowed this season are 0.9 fewer than the 60 over/under in this contest.
+- The 59.1 combined points per game that these two squads have allowed this season are 0.9 fewer than the 60 total in this contest.

 - The Razorbacks and their opponents score an average of 53.2 points per game, 6.8 fewer than Saturday's total.

-- The 60 total in this game is 2.4 points above the 57.6 average total in Golden Lions games this season.
+- The 60 over/under in this game is 2.4 points higher than the 57.6 average total in Golden Lions games this season.

 Arkansas Stats and Trends

-- Arkansas has played seven games, with six wins against the spread.

-- Arkansas' games this year have hit the over in 62.5% of its opportunities (five times in eight games with a set point total).
+- Arkansas' games this year have gone over the point total in 62.5% of its opportunities (five times in eight games with a set point total).

 - Arkansas is 4-0 against the spread and 3-1 overall in games when it records more than 32.7 points.

-- In games that Arkansas piles up over 361.8 yards, the team is 6-1 against the spread and 4-2 overall.
+- Arkansas is 6-1 against the spread and 4-2 overall when the team piles up more than 361.8 yards.

-- This year, the Razorbacks have turned the ball over five times, five more than the Golden Lions' takeaways (0).
+- The Razorbacks have turned the ball over five times this season, five more turnovers than the Golden Lions have forced (0).

 - Find the latest spread and moneyline odds for Arkansas at SISportsbook.